-Physical model
+Physical Model

-The secondary structure of a nucleic acid strand is simply a list of base pairs between Watson-Crick complements (A·U, C·G for RNA, and A·T, C·G for DNA) or wobble pairs (G·U, or G·T); it may be described as a graph with connections between paired bases on a polymer backbone, as depicted in Figure 1c.
-A coarse-grained energy landscape may be defined over the finite number of all possible secondary structures, where the properties of each secondary structure represent an ensemble average over the three-dimensional atomic structures consistent with that base-pairing graph.
-Decades of effort have been invested in the formulation and parameterization of an empirical potential for the free energy of a nucleic acid strand based on a loop decomposition of the base-pairing graph (25- 27).
-Despite both conceptual and practical limitations, this model has great utility for studying the properties of natural and engineered RNA and DNA structures (10,27), serving as the basis for efficient dynamic programming algorithms that calculate the minimum energy structure (15,28-32) and partition function (21,33) for a given nucleic acid strand over a large class of secondary structures, including many pseudoknots (see Fig. 1d).
-[Several of these methods are now implemented for use via online servers (34,35).]
+The secondary structure of a nucleic acid strand is simply a list of base pairs between Watson-Crick complements (A·U, C·G for RNA and A·T, C·G for DNA) or wobble pairs (G·U or G·T); it may be described as a graph with connections between paired bases on a polymer backbone, as depicted in Figure 1c.
+A coarsegrained energy landscape may be defined over the finite number of all possible secondary structures, where the properties of each secondary structure represent an ensemble average over the three-dimensional atomic structures consistent with that base-pairing graph.
+Decades of effort have been invested in the formulation and parameterization of an empirical potential for the free energy of a nucleic acid strand based on a loop decomposition of the base-pairing graph (25-27).
+Despite both conceptual and practical limitations, this model has great utility for studying the properties of natural and engineered RNA and DNA structures (10, 27), serving as the basis for efficient dynamic programming algorithms that calculate the minimum energy structure (15, 28-32) and partitition function (21, 33) for a given nucleic acid strand over a large class of secondary structures including many pseudoknots (see Figure 1d).

-The folding kinetics of a sequence can be addressed by simulating the trajectory through secondary structure space as a continuous-time Markov process (36,37).
-Changes in secondary structure are described in terms of elementary steps corresponding to the breaking or formation of a single basepair.
-For each elementary step, the ratio of the forward and backward rates is defined to be consistent with the equilibrium probabilities of the two end states (37,38).
+The folding kinetics of a sequence can be addressed by simulating the trajectory through secondary structure space as a continuous-time Markov process (36, 37).
+Changes in secondary structure are described in terms of elementary steps corresponding to the breaking or formation of a single base pair.
+For each elementary step, the ratio of the forward and backward rates is defined to be consistent with the equilibrium probabilities of the two end states (37, 38).
 However, ad hoc arguments are required to set the magnitude of the rates.
 There is some evidence that qualitative properties of kinetic simulations are insensitive to the specific rate model (37).